okjuan/vbook/_posts/2025-03-08-dominant-animal.md

 Foremost is Scanlan's unique yet accessible prose, which she assiduously pruned, tuned, and polished into remarkable little language contraptions.

 As described in the New Yorker:
-> In all her books, Scanlan writes about ordinary life in extraordinary ways by compacting it radically, like pressurizing carbon into diamonds."
+> In all her books, Scanlan writes about ordinary life in extraordinary ways by compacting it radically, like pressurizing carbon into diamonds.

 Scanlan continued this practice in novel form with {% vbook_post _Kick the Latch_ | 2022-11-27-kick-the-latch %}, which came out two years later in 2022.
 For me, she is one of the most exciting prose writers working today.